shellspec/website/index.md

 ## Why use shellspec?

-### 1. Comparison with other unit testing frameworks.
+### 1. Comparison list with other unit testing frameworks.

 |                        | shellspec      | shunit2        | bats-core             |
 | ---------------------- | -------------- | -------------- | --------------------- |